lisa-lumos/git/03-git-deep-dive/03-git-branching.md

 Unlike many other VCSs, Git encourages workflows that branch and merge often, even multiple times in a day.

+The 'master' branch in Git is not a special branch.
+It is exactly like any other branch.
+The only reason nearly every repository has one is that the git init command creates it by default and most people don't bother to change it.

 ## 3.2 Basic Branching and Merging